 I slipped and fell in love with Greece over the summer.
-On a 21-day archaeological expedition in a tiny archipelago of the north Aegean, I discovered more than the 8 ancient shipwrecks we located and documented… I found myself head over heels in love with a country, its people, customs, food, and even learning Greek words.
+On a 21-day archaeological expedition in a tiny archipelago of the north Aegean, the Korseai team and I discovered more than 8 new ancient shipwrecks which we located and documented… I found myself head over heels in love with a country, its people, customs, food, and even learning Greek words.
 Eventually I want to speak this beautiful, complex language.

 Now, on to some basics to pack in your brain while you plan your trip to Ελλάδα (Greece).

 “Καλημέρα” (Kah-lee meh-rah) / Good morning *use this until around 2pm